-Characteristics: Animals that can survive in many climates on land, and generally settle in groups.
-Their ability to think (cognition) is slightly different from the ape family, meaning they have a capacity for speech, and abstract reasoning.
-Human females are distinct from males in that they usually have different reproductive organs.
-Human behaviour in the last 12,000 years, particularly the behaviour that led to farming and industrialization, has changed the face of the earth so drastically that we have entered a new time period scientists are calling The Anthropocene, which they say began in the 1950s.
-There were 2.5 billion humans on earth in 1950, now, there are almost 7.8 billion.
-Humans are very social, sharing food and ideas, caring for infants, and building social networks - these behaviours help us meet the daily challenges of our environments.
+Characteristics: Animals that can survive in many climates on land and generally settle in groups.
+Their ability to think (cognition) is slightly different from the ape family, meaning they have a capacity for speech and abstract reasoning.
+Human behaviour in the last 12,000 years, particularly the behaviour that led to farming and industrialisation, has changed the face of the earth so drastically that we have entered a new time period some scientists are calling The Anthropocene, which they say began in the 1950s.
+There were 2.5 billion humans on earth in 1950, and now there are almost 78 billion.
+Humans are very social, sharing food and ideas, caring for infants and building social networks - these behaviours help us meet the daily challenges of our environments.
 Humans also have culture, using symbols to express emotions and ideas.